tkpiskorz/tkpiskorz.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Chemistry, University of Warsaw, 2011
+* B.Sc. in Chemistry, University of Warsaw, 2011 Jul
-* M.Sc. in Chemistry, University of Warsaw, 2013
+* M.Sc. in Chemistry, University of Warsaw, 2013 Oct
-* Ph.D. in Chemical Engineering, Delft University of Technology, 2019
+* Ph.D. in Chemical Engineering, Delft University of Technology, 2019 Sep

 Work experience
 ======